IQTLabs/GitGeo/README.md

 ## Potential Research Questions

--Are there places in the world with unrecognized pockets of software developers?
+- Are there places in the world with unrecognized pockets of software developers?
+- What predicts the number of top python packages software developers by country?
+	- Total number of coders per country?
+	- Total number of python coders per country?
+	- GDP per capita per country?

 ## Known bugs

 - Incorrectly parses GitHub URL's retrieved from PyPI that refer to pages other than the main landing page of a GitHub repo, for instance matplotlib
+- Incorrectly generates too types of none for country predictions.

 ## Want to contribute?